Florida Man Gregory Timm Allegedly Drove His Van Into A Crowd Of Donald Trump Supporters

-A Florida man is accused of deliberately driving his van into a crowd of supporters of President Trump, ABC News reports.
+A Florida man is accused of deliberately driving his van into a crowd of Donald Trump supporters, ABC News reports.
 No one was injured in the incident.

 On Saturday afternoon, as Republicans in the area were attempting to register people to vote in a mobile tent outside of a Jacksonville shopping center, Gregory Timm, 27, allegedly drove his van straight into the tent.
-Several people who were inside dove out of the way; fortunately, no one was injured.
+Several people who were inside dove out of the way.
+Fortunately, no one was injured.

 “It happened so quickly.
 I just barely got out of the way,” said volunteer Nina Williams.

 According to Jacksonville’s WJXT-TV, Timm allegedly made an obscene gesture to the victims as he was committing the act.
-Police also say that he appeared to have been taking a cell phone video of the assault; authorities are monitoring social media to see if the video turns up.
+Police also say that he appeared to have been taking a cellphone video of the assault.
+Authorities are monitoring social media to see if the video turns up.

-Timm allegedly drove off.
-He was arrested several hours later and charged with two counts of Aggravated Assault on a Person 65 Years of Age or Older, one count of Criminal Mischief, and Driving While Driver’s License Suspended, according to Jacksonville’s Sheriff’s Office.
+Timm allegedly drove off after the incident.
+He was arrested several hours later and charged with two counts of Aggravated Assault on a Person 65 Years of Age or Older; one count of Criminal Mischief; and Driving While Driver’s License Suspended, according to the Jacksonville Sheriff’s Office.

 Lt.
-Larry Gayle declined to call the assault a politically-motivated attack this early in the investigation.
+Larry Gayle declined to call the assault a politically motivated attack this early in the investigation.

 “We don’t know if this is politically motivated.
 We’ve got detectives coming out.
 We’re following up on information and trying to determine if we can identify this person right now,” he said.